mozilla-extensions/firefox-voice/README.md

 It's possible to install and use in-development versions of the extension.
 Every commit to `master` is built into the dev build, and when we prepare for a release and merge to `stage` is used to create the stage build.

+**NOTE THAT THESE VERSIONS INCLUDE EXTRA DATA COLLECTION**

+We are using these builds for internal testing with more-than-normal data collection.
+We have not yet implemented data collection controls.

 - [Install dev version](https://va.allizom.org/releases/dev/firefox-voice.xpi)
 - [Install stage version](https://va.allizom.org/releases/stage/firefox-voice.xpi)
 - [Install production version](https://va.allizom.org/releases/prod/firefox-voice.xpi)